-A risk of a PSA test is that it may miss detecting cancer (a “false negative”).
+The risk of a PSA test is that it may miss detecting cancer (a “false negative”).
 Or, the test may be a “false positive,” suggesting something is wrong when you are actually healthy.
-A false positive result may lead to a biopsy that isn’t needed.
-The test might also detect very slow growing cancer that will never cause problems if left untreated.
+A false-positive result may lead to a biopsy that isn’t needed.
+The test might also detect very slow-growing cancer that will never cause problems if left untreated.

 What Are The Survival Rates For Prostate Cancer?